 A successful international job search requires an early start, careful planning, proactive strategies, thorough research, and a willingness to persist.
 Recruiting fairs provide an ideal opportunity to meet, network, and interview with many prospective employers in a short amount of time.
 The UNI Overseas Recruiting Fair will be held January 30 - February 1, 2015.
 UNI is the birthplace of international recruitment fairs, offering services since 1976.
 You must be a currently certified school counselor, PK-12 teacher, or administrator to register with the University of Northern Iowa.
 Additional services covered by the registration fee include the UNI newsletter, Fact Sheet Book, and a year round credential and referral service.
 UNI does not charge placement fees.

 Qualities Most In Demand

 Candidates who are either single with no dependents or part of a married teaching team are most successful at our event.
 Typically, over 90% of the successful candidates at UNI are in one of these categories.

 Many schools prefer to hire teachers with at least two years of relevant teaching experience.
 Over 80% of the educators hired at the UNI Fair typically have two or more years of experience.
 However, many international schools will hire new college graduates with the right qualifications.
-Sometimes new teachers are hired for a one year contract versus the normal two year contract (often called an internship).
-Many new teachers have also secured standard full-term contracts at our event.
 New teachers who are very FLEXIBLE about geographic location, have a strong academic background, and are committed to strong principles of teaching and learning are encouraged to register with our service.
 Over 60% of the new teachers participating in last year's UNI Fair secured employment.

 Flexibility is key in the international education market.
 We encourage all of our registrants to have at least two geographic areas they will consider.